ShiguiLi/SciRE-Solver/README.md

 ## 📢 Update (2025.6.27)
 **💪 Our approach is both simple and effective.
 More importantly, beyond its simplicity, it is a fundamentally original method that requires no post-optimization or re-optimization using pre-generated solutions or trajectories.**

-**🔄 This work was initially met with challenges during the review process (unfair, 😭), where reviewers requested comparisons with methods that depend on post-optimization or re-optimization using pre-generated trajectories.
+**🔄 This work was initially met with main challenge during the review process (😭), where reviewers requested comparisons with methods that depend on post-optimization or re-optimization using pre-generated trajectories.
 We believe our approach offers a fundamentally different and valuable contribution to the field. 💪💪**

 **🌟 We remain resilient. (😭, but 💪💪)  We welcome researchers to try SciRE-Solver and look forward to your feedback and contributions, especially as it is explicitly built upon the stable NSR trajectory as $\sigma_t \to 0$.**